Tuesday, March 6, 2012

 It is the presence - not the absence - of cheap alternatives that stimulates manufacturers to make better energy saving products, products that people actually want to buy.

-for those who nevertheless insist on the "market failure" of the bulbs because of their price rather than their quality, then taxation of incandescents which can cover price lowering subsidies on the CFLs or LEDs obviously "evens out the market" (albeit unjustified of itself).
+For those who nevertheless insist on there being a "market failure" from stupid consumers preferring cheap bulbs, then, as described below, taxation of incandescents which can cover price lowering subsidies on the CFLs or LEDs obviously "evens out the market" in terms of bulb prices (albeit a policy unjustified of itself).

 4. "The expensive CFL and LED bulbs will become cheaper after a ban, on economy of scale!"